dechamps/ASIO401/src/README.md

-# FlexASIO Developer Information
+# ASIO401 Developer Information

 ## Building

-FlexASIO is designed to be built using CMake within the Microsoft Visual C++ 2017 toolchain native CMake support.
+ASIO401 is designed to be built using CMake within the Microsoft Visual C++ 2017 toolchain native CMake support.

-FlexASIO uses a CMake "superbuild" system (in `/src`) to automatically build the dependencies (most notably [PortAudio][]) before building FlexASIO itself.
+ASIO401 uses a CMake "superbuild" system (in `/src`) to automatically build the dependencies (most notably [PortAudio][]) before building ASIO401 itself.
 These dependencies are pulled in as git submodules.

 It is strongly recommended to use the superbuild system.
-Providing dependencies manually is quite tedious because FlexASIO uses a highly modular structure that relies on many small subprojects.
+Providing dependencies manually is quite tedious because ASIO401 uses a highly modular structure that relies on many small subprojects.

 Note that the ASIOUtil build system will download the [ASIO SDK][] for you